 - Customizations require lots of technical resources

 Manually reconciling inventory across all the places you sell and store your products is tedious and prone to human error.
-When your inventory syncs automatically, you know exactly how much stock you have and where it is at any given time.
-It’s also easy to understand how well each product is selling and create purchase orders based on performance and updated stock levels.
+When your inventory syncs automatically across all sales channels, you know exactly how much stock you have and where it is at any given time.
+It’s also easy to understand how well each product is selling and create purchase orders based on performance.

 With that information at your fingertips, you can prevent stockouts, easily move inventory from one location to another, and get a full picture of all your sales from one place.
 A POS that’s part of a unified commerce platform unlocks that kind of visibility.

 That was the motivation behind fashion brand Assembly New York’s switch to Shopify POS.